SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Design Considerations

-RESTful transport for EPP (REPP) is designed to improve the ease of design, development, deployment, and management of an EPP service, while maintaining compatibility with the existing EPP RFCs.
+RESTful transport for EPP (REPP) is designed to improve the ease of design, development, deployment, and management of an EPP service.
 This section lists the main design criteria.

 - Ease of use, provide a clear, clean, easy to use and self-explanatory interface that can easily be integrated into existing software systems.
 Based on these principles a [@!REST] architectural style was chosen, where a client  interacts with a REPP server via HTTP.